What life was like at this Texas church before tragedy struck

 First Baptist is the oldest church that has continuously operated in the rural community of Sutherland Springs, said Read, chairwoman of the Sutherland Springs Historical Museum.

 The community draws its name from Dr. John Sutherland, a doctor who tended to the sick during the Battle of the Alamo in 1836.
-Four years later, he moved his family to what would become to Sutherland Springs, according to the Sutherland Springs History Museum's web site.
+Four years later, he moved his family to what would become Sutherland Springs, according to the Sutherland Springs History Museum's web site.

 Sutherland became the community's postmaster, the website said.